 Political polarization and policy uncertainty

-Geography and Polarization (with Nolan McCarty, Boris Shor, Chris Tausanovitch, and Chris Warshaw), unpublished paper, current draft June 16, 2016.
+Geography, Uncertainty, and Polarization (with Nolan McCarty, Boris Shor, Chris Tausanovitch, and Chris Warshaw), Political Science Research and Methods 2018.

 Why has U.S. Policy Uncertainty Risen Since 1960?
 2014.
 American Economic Review: Papers and Proceedings 104,5: 55-60 (with Scott Baker, Nicholas Bloom, Brandice Canes-Wrone, and Steven Davis).